Gurudwara Hari Mandir Sahib, Punjab

 Gurudwara Paur Sahib, Himachal Pradesh

-Paur Sahib is situated at Bilaspur, Himachal Pradesh, and like many other Gurudwaras in India, has history attached to it.
-As the story goes, Guru Har Gobind Singh was on a visit to Bilaspur and when he reached this place, his horse started stomping the ground due to which water gushed out of the ground.
-Today, there is a Gurudwara situated next to this fountain and it is called Gurudwara Paur Sahib.
+Paur Sahib is situated in Bilaspur, Himachal Pradesh, and like many other Gurudwaras in India, it has a rich history attached to it.
+As the story goes, Guru Hargobind Singh was on a visit to Bilaspur, and when he reached this place, his horse started stomping the ground, causing water to gush out from it.
+Today, a Gurudwara stands next to this sacred spring, known as Gurudwara Paur Sahib.

 Gurudwara Shergarh Sahib, Himachal Pradesh